 Patients, - who have an undiagnosed rash on admission, must be examined carefully by a doctor as soon as possible.
 The patient can be referred to a Consultant Dermatologist if there are still problems with the diagnosis.
-In all suspected cases the Infection Prevention Team must be informed.
 If the patient has been admitted from a Care Home, the Infection Prevention Team will inform Health Protection Agency, the patient's GP, and the Care Home.